Magnus-Assistant/magnus/README.md

 # Safety

 Currently, when attempting to download and install Magnus, your browser and/or system may flag it as unsafe.
 We are aware of this issue, and are moving towards solutions to this in future releases.
-In the meantime, we have provided a step-by-step work around to this issue for each platform.
 We encourage you to look at the source code in this repository if you have any concerns.

 ---